 A crisis that takes place at a school impacts the entire community and is likely to draw media attention.
 Ineffective handling of a crisis can endanger the welfare of all involved and negatively impact the school's public image with parents, teachers, school boards, and communities.
-Each Building Response Team must be prepared to contact the Managing Director of Communications to respond to the media.
+Each Building Response Team must be prepared to contact the Managing Director of Communications.